ACME-OUI/acme-web-fe/apps/poller/api_spec.md

           requested_status: {pause, start, stop}
           no user -> change status of all jobs user      -> change status of all jobs for given user

+    - Next
+      GET
+      - params: {"request": "next"}
+        responds with the next job on the queue and changes that jobs status to "in_progress"

     - New Jobs
       GET: